CateGitau/CateGitau/README.md

 </a>
 <br />

-Hi, I'm [Catherine Gitau](https://categitau.github.io/), a Data Scientist and Machine Learning Engineer 🚀 from Nairobi, Kenya.
+I'm [Catherine Gitau](https://categitau.github.io/), a Data Scientist and Machine Learning Engineer 🚀 from Nairobi, Kenya.
 I'm currently a masters student at the [African Institute for Mathematical Sciences](https://nexteinstein.org/) under the African masters in Machine Intelligence program 🙍🏽‍ and an NLP Engineer [@Protocx](https://www.proto.cx/).
 Beside's working with data, I enjoy eating food and traveling.

 **Talking about Personal Stuffs:**